Product Testing, Seller Disclosure and Certification

-We study product certification in settings where the certifier maximizes social welfare and bases his decisions on a mixture of information, some of which is voluntarily disclosed by the sellers, and some of which he acquires first hand by testing products.
-We show that unless the certifier is able to pre-commit to a testing strategy, then having better access to information may lead to worse certification quality, by crowding out information disclosed by the sellers.
-Policy implications are discussed.
+We study product certification by a certifier basing her decisions on a mixture of information, some of which is voluntarily disclosed by the sellers, and some of which she can acquire first-hand by testing products.
+We determine the conditions under which products are in fact tested and show that when these conditions hold then access to cheaper and more accurate certifier tests can lower social welfare and certification quality, by crowding out information disclosed by the sellers.
+Regulators may therefore prefer to license certification to relatively inefficient certification agencies.

 Keywords: Certification, Product Testing, Information Acquisition, Information Disclosure